 Make sure all the areas of your home look good and without clutter.
-Do yourself the favor and get rid of all the stuff you do not want to take when you move before putting your house on the market.
+Do yourself a favor and remove all the stuff you do not want to take when you move before putting your house on the market.
 Now!!

 Let your realtor do his/her job.
 Go away, watch TV, read a book, do something, but make yourself invisible.
-Do not think the buyer is interested in anything you have to say?
-The buyer is looking at houses and you are interfering with your realtor’s job.
+Don’t think the buyer is interested in anything you have to say.
+The buyer is looking at houses, and you will interfere with your realtor’s job.
 So say hi and disappear.